 Olde Meadow Road

-This parcel is a small development parcel with uplands and wetlands.
+This parcel is a small (less than an acre) development parcel.

-Generously donated to SLT in 2018.
-This property is located next to another parcel of Indian Cove creating some upland habitat for smaller animals.
+Generously donated to SLT by the Pasco-Anderson family in 2018.
+This property is located next to two other parcels at Indian Cove creating some upland habitat for smaller animals.

 Piney Point Parcels